-The VA home loan program is focused on getting service members, veterans and military families into "move-in ready" homes that are safe, sound and sanitary.
+The VA home loan program focuses on getting service members, Veterans and military families into "move-in ready" homes that are safe, sound and sanitary.
 It's not as flashy, but we should add "termite-free" to that list.

-VA loan rules state that a wood-destroying pest inspection is required in certain parts of the country or in low-rise and high-rise condo units when the VA appraiser observes a potential pest problem.
+The VA requires a wood-destroying pest inspection in certain parts of the country and in low-rise and high-rise condo units when the VA appraiser observes a potential pest problem.

 Termites are more prevalent in some places than others.
 More than 30 states require a pest inspection before a home loan closes.
 They're discretionary in others, although there's a handful of states where individual counties mandate an inspection.